daytonaio/content/guides/20240823_how_to_setup_postgresql_playground_in_daytona.md

 ## Prerequisities

 In order to follow this guide, you’ll need the software installations below on your PC or Mac.
-- VS Code, link to install it [here](https://code.visualstudio.com/download)
+- An IDE like VS Code, link to install it [here](https://code.visualstudio.com/download)
 - Docker, link to it [here](https://docs.docker.com/engine/install/)
 - Daytona, link to install it [here](https://github.com/daytonaio/daytona#installing-daytona)